alexm-dev/java_project/README.md

 - IDE: use whatever but remember to set the used JDK in the settings
 > Always import project as a `Existing Maven project`

-> **IDE run configuration note:** if you run the app directly from your IDE (green play button)
+> **IDE run configuration note:**
+> If you run the app directly from your IDE (green play button)
 > and see a warning about `java.lang.System::load`, add this to your run configuration's VM arguments:
 > `--enable-native-access=ALL-UNNAMED`
-> (IntelliJ: Run > Edit Configurations > VM options.
-Eclipse: Run Configurations > Arguments > VM arguments)
+> IntelliJ: Run > Edit Configurations > VM options.
+> Eclipse: Run Configurations > Arguments > VM arguments
-> This is not needed when running via Maven (`mvn exec:java`) as it is already set in `.mvn/jvm.config`.

 If you prefer the terminal: